ITensor/Observers.jl/README.md

 The Observers.jl package provides functionalities to record and track metrics of interest during the iterative evaluation of a given function.
-It may be used to monitor convergence of optimization algorithms, to measure revelant observables in in numerical simulations (e.g. condensed matter physics, quantum simulation, quantum chemistry etc).
+It may be used to monitor convergence of optimization algorithms, measure revelant observables in numerical simulations, print useful information from an iterative method, etc.